kube-logging/kube-logging.github.io/docs/quickstarts/sumologic.md

 ### ClusterFlow

 Now we can create a ClusterFlow.
-We add the Sumologic filter to the `fitlers` section.
+Add the Sumologic filter to the `filters` section of the ClusterFlow spec.
 It will use the Kubernetes metadata and moves them to a special field called `_sumo_metadata`.
 All those moved fields will be sent as HTTP Header to the Sumologic endpoint.

-> Note: As we are using fluentbit to enrich Kubernetes metadata, we need to specify the field names where this data is stored.
+> Note: As we are using Fluent Bit to enrich Kubernetes metadata, we need to specify the field names where this data is stored.

 ```bash
 kubectl -n logging apply -f - <<"EOF"